ribru17/ts_query_ls/README.md

 The command can accept a list of directories to search for queries, as well as a flag to pass JSON configuration to the server (needed to detect parser locations).
 If no configuration flag is passed, the command will attempt to read it from the `.tsqueryrc.json` configuration file in the current directory.
+The command also accepts a `--format` (`-f`) flag which instructs it to also check formatting for the given directories.
 If no directories are specified to be checked, then the command will search for all queries in the current directory.

 ```sh
 # use this command for the full documentation